IF YOU SUSPECT YOU MAY HAVE THE CORONAVIRUS DISEASE (COVID-19), PLEASE CALL THE DEDICATED HOTLINE ON 1800 675 398.

 Cereals

-One or two servings per meal (such as bread, rice, pasta and couscous).
-Preferably whole grain, as they contain valuable minerals such as magnesium or phosphorus and fibre that can be lost during processing.
+One or two servings per meal such as bread, rice, pasta and couscous.
+Whole grain options are preferred as they contain fibre and minerals including magnesium and phosphorus.

 Vegetables

-Eat two or more servings at lunch and dinner – at least one serving should be raw.
-Choose a variety of colours and textures to provide a diversity of antioxidants and protective compounds.
+Two or more servings at lunch and dinner, with at least one serving raw.
+Choosing a variety of colours and textures can help provide a range of nutrients.

 Fruits

-Include one or two servings per meal to replace desserts or snacks.
+One or two servings per meal, which can replace desserts or snacks.

 Water